elopio/docs/source/includes/_glossary.md

 ## Outcome

 An outcome is a potential result of a [Market](#market)'s future event.
-For example, a market with a question of "Will it rain anywhere in New York City on November 1st, 2032 as reported by www.weather.com?" would have three potential outcomes: Yes, No, and Indeterminate.
-Indeterminate would be an option if the world blew up before November 1st, 2032 and there was no New York City or www.weather.com to verify the market.
+For example, a market with a question of "Will it rain anywhere in New York City on November 1st, 2032 as reported by www.weather.com?" would have three potential [Outcomes](#outcome): Yes, No, and Invalid.
+Invalid would be an option if the world blew up before November 1st, 2032 and there was no New York City or www.weather.com to verify the Market's Outcome.
 More realistically this can happen for markets that have too vague of a question.
-A good example of a vague market that would most likely be voted indeterminate would be "Does God exist?" as no one has a definitive answer.
+A good example of a vague market that would most likely be voted invalid would be "Does God exist?" as no one has a definitive answer.

 ## Position

 A Position is the amount of [Shares](#share) that is owned (a long position) or borrowed and then sold (a short position) by an individual.
 A position can be profitable or unprofitable, depending on [Market](#market) movements.
 Positions can be Open or Closed.
 An Open Position simply means you currently own the shares, where as a closed position means you have now redeemed your shares and have cashed out for currency.
-Closing a short positions means you are buying the Shares of the outcome you are short on, where as closing a long position means selling the Shares you own.
+Closing a short positions means you are buying the Shares of the [Outcome](#outcome) you are short on, where as closing a long position means selling the Shares you own.

 ## Registration Token

-A Registration Token is purchasable by [REP](#REP) holders for REP and is used as a sort of ticket to participate in the [Reporting Cycle](#reporting-cycle) the Registration Token belongs to.
-Once the Reporting Cycle has started, it will cost the Registration Token to be able to report.
-When the Registration Token is spent the REP used to pay for it is refunded.
-The Registration Token cannot be spent once the reporting cycle it belongs to has passed, and the deposited REP is not refunded.
-The Registration Token is designed as a sort of deposit to ensure that [Reporters](#reporters) who sign up to [Report](#report) in the coming Reporting Cycle actually show up and participate in the reporting process, or lose their deposit.
+A Registration Token is purchasable by [REP](#REP) holders for REP and is used as a sort of ticket to participate in the upcoming [Reporting Window](#reporting-window) that the Registration Token belongs to.
+Once the Reporting Window has started, you will need the Registration Token to be able to report.
+When the [Reporter](#reporter) finishes [Reporting](#report) they are able to redeem their Registration Token for the REP spent to purchase it.
+The Registration Token cannot be redeemed once the reporting window it belongs to has passed if the Reporter did not Report and the deposit is lost.
+The Registration Token is designed as a sort of deposit to ensure that Reporters who sign up to Report in the upcoming Reporting Window actually show up and participate in the reporting process, or lose their deposit.

 ## REP